Small business payroll: a complete guide for 2026

 Small business payroll costs typically range from $20 to $250+ per month, depending on your approach and number of employees.
 Understanding these costs helps you budget accurately and choose the right solution.

-Handling payroll manually requires significant time investment.
+Handling payroll manually requires a significant time investment.
+Here's what to expect:

-• Direct costs: Minimal software costs, but mistakes can lead to costly IRS penalties
+- Direct costs: minimal software costs, but mistakes can lead to costly IRS penalties

 Payroll software

 Payroll software offers a balance of automation and control.
+Typical costs include:

-• Monthly cost: $20–$150 base fee, plus $4–$10 per employee
+- Monthly cost: $20 to $150 base fee, plus $4 to $10 per employee

-• What's included: Automated calculations, tax form generation, direct deposit, and basic compliance support
+- What's included: automated calculations, tax form generation, direct deposit, and basic compliance support

 Full-service payroll providers

 Full-service providers handle all payroll tasks for you.
+Here's how pricing typically breaks down:

-• Monthly cost: $40–$200+ base fee, plus $5–$15 per employee
+- Monthly cost: $40 to $200+ base fee, plus $5 to $15 per employee

-• What's included: Complete payroll processing, tax filing, direct deposits, and compliance guarantees
+- What's included: complete payroll processing, tax filing, direct deposits, and compliance guarantees

-• Best for: Growing businesses that want hands-off payroll management
+- Best for: growing businesses that want hands-off payroll management

 When comparing costs, factor in your time.
 The hours you spend on manual payroll could be used to grow your business, making software or a service a more cost-effective choice.